What is Flu/Influenza?

 AIG Travel recommends all travelers familiarize themselves with some of the signs and symptoms of influenza and seek medical assistance as soon as possible, if symptoms are identified.

 Populations at “High Risk” for Flu/Influenza Complications

-Antiviral drugs are prescription medicines (pills, liquids or inhaled powders) and are not available for purchase over‐ the‐counter.
+Your doctor may prescribe antiviral drugs, which may help make the illness milder and may decrease the amount of time that you are sick.
+Antiviral drugs are different from antibiotics.
+Antiviral drugs are prescription medicines (pills, liquids or inhaled powders) and are not available for purchase over‐the‐counter.
 These drugs should be used within the first two days of symptoms to treat people who are very sick (such as those who are hospitalized) or people with flu symptoms with an increased risk of severe flu illness (i.e., pregnant women, young children, people 65 and older and people with certain chronic health conditions).

 AIG Travel’s Basic Tips for Prevention of the Flu

 AIG Travel recommends you stay home for at least 24 hours after your fever is gone unless you need medical care or other necessities.
 Below are additional tips: